 On top of that, cart abandonment emails use momentum.
 When shoppers leave items in the shopping cart, they were in the mood to make a purchase.
 They may need only a small nudge to complete the purchase.

-Here’s a best practice for the cart-abandonment retargeting process.
+Here’s a best practice for the cart abandonment retargeting process.
 Plan a series of 2 to 3 messages.
 Send the first email within a couple of hours after the shopper leaves the site.
 Send the second after 24 hours.
 Send the final one 3 to 5 days later.
-As you can read in this article, a similar strategy has worked well for brands such as Dot & Bo.

 As you’ll see in the examples on the next page, brands often go to great lengths to make their cart abandonment emails appealing.
 These messages typically include: